daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (2024BB)

 - Some resources on CORE \url{https://www.core-econ.org/project/core-the-economy/}, mentioned above, may be helpful,  but that needs further investigation, as it is aimed at year-one Economics.

+- I  also recommend [Simple economics on the web](http://web.mit.edu/11.203/www/econ/),   which contains a great number of useful interactive graphical and algebraic exercises.
+Play around with this, they are super-helpful and intuitive. *Thanks Frank.)*

 [comment]: <> (2024EE)